 In addition to the original dataset, 20 out of example samples with 240 steps are tested.
-They are generated with 20% fluctuation s from the boundaries of the source database.
+They are generated with 20% fluctuations from the boundaries of the source database.
 The performance of DDQN and SA-GAN-DDQN are shown in Fig. 16 below.
 Although the tested scenarios are not included in the original dataset, DDQN successfully provided reasonable actions in 156 of 240 steps, while SA-GAN-DDQN improved the number of reasonable actions to 226 steps.
 In other words, the DDQN itself can provide some adaptivity for some out of example cases, but the ability is limited.
 Using our proposed GAN based dataset extension, the adaptivity of DDQN can be further enhanced to satisfy more out of example cases.

-Fig. 16.
-Performances of SA-GAN-DRL in scenarios not included in the source database the training process of the SA-GAN-DDQN in the IEEE 123bus system.
+Fig. 13 shows the MG formation changes under a SEE.
+The mutual assistance among MGs is more obvious in the large-scale IEEE 123-bus system, which is divided into five networked MGs as shown in Fig. 17.
+Figs. 18(a) and (b) show the training process of the SA-GAN-DDQN in the IEEE 123-bus system.
 16 actions are designed for the network adjustment of networked MGs.
-The number of steps for each episode with successful survival of critical loads is shown in Fig. 18 (a).
-24-hour load survival means a successful adaptive resilient defense of networked MGs, while any incorrect switch actions (lost critical loads or switches on damaged lines) in the process directly lead to the end of an episode.
+The number of steps for each episode with successful survival of critical loads is shown in Fig. 18(a).
+24-hour load survival means a successful adaptive resilient defense of networked MGs, while any incorrect switch actions (losing critical loads or switching on damaged lines) in the process directly lead to the end of an episode.
 Well-trained Q networks are obtained after 850 episodes.
-The relatively stable 24-step load surviving at the end of the training process demonstrates that the SA-GAN-DRL method successfully learned how to form feasible topologies for the purposes of survival of critical load by providing on/off switch decisions in the dynamic SEE process.
+The relatively stable 24-step load surviving at the end of the training process demonstrates that the SA-GAN-DRL method successfully learned how to form feasible topologies